markusfisch/web-game-from-scratch-talk/talk.md

 mediocre results, simply because there are just a few pixels to set.

 Which doesn't mean pixel art is easy.
 There are some really impressive artists out there.
+Great inspiration.

 ## Upsampling versus Pixel Art

+Why is upscaling important?
+Well, in order to support as many screens as possible, it's best to span the canvas over the full viewport.

+Working with a fixed size canvas doesn't work well on mobile devices for obvious reasons.

+In order to render on a canvas with undefined size and proportions, you'll want to scale your assets up or down depending on the size of the canvas.

+If you're making a platformer, the player entity should always have the same relative size to the height of the canvas for example.

-Traditionally, scaling images up in a browser makes them blurry.
-That is, of course, unwanted for pixel art.
+Traditionally, upscaling images in a browser gives blurry results unfortunately.
+This is very unwanted for pixel art, of course.

 Until recently, the only way to scale an image up and have crisp edges was to manually rebuild the bigger image from the smaller one.
 Pixel by pixel.
 It's not that bad as it sounds because you'd do that only once, when your game starts.
+And it can also be a possibility to fine tune those pixels.

-Now, there's a new CSS property you can use for that:
+Now, there's also a new CSS property to tell the browser you want to scale pixelated:

 image-rendering: pixelated;

-For some background vist [Drawing pixels is hard](http://phoboslab.org/log/2012/09/drawing-pixels-is-hard).

 ## High DPI